 1. The Autoimmune Protocol (AIP)

-The Autoimmune Protocol (AIP) is a version of Paleo that omits further foods which are likely to be allergens.
+The Autoimmune Protocol (AIP) is a version of the Paleo diet that omits further foods which are likely to be allergens, in an effort to bring down inflammation.
 In my case, this meant cutting out eggs, nightshades, nuts, seeds, and certain spices (including black pepper).
-All “cheat” foods are out of the question too, such as chocolate and all forms of sugar (except for limited fruit).
+All “cheat” foods are off limits too, such as chocolate and all forms of sugar (except for limited fruit).
 (For gut healing and healthy skin, it’s important to also include quality sources of probiotics and omega-3 fatty acids.)
 I will be perfectly honest: following the AIP is difficult.
 For the first two weeks, I felt like there was practically nothing I could eat!
 (In fact, it makes Paleo feel like a walk in the park.)
 But when I started seeing and feeling the results — a noticeable improvement in my eczema — I knew that I had to stick with it.

-3. Essential Oils
+3. Essential Oils (Lavender and Peppermint)